ocdladefense/appserver-amazon-s3/README.md

-# template-appserver-module
+# appserver-amazon-s3
-PHP repository template for building appserver modules.
+Appserver module for accessing objects stored in an Amazon S3 bucket.